 - ScreenSkills – Careers advice and information for those working in or hoping to make it in the UK creative industries.
 Includes news, blogs, events and sector-specific careers information.

-- My first job in film – Website includes a useful industry news section as well as comprehensive career guides in the resources section for all areas of the industry, from Major Production/Post Production through to Distribution.
+- My First Job In Film – Website includes a useful industry news section as well as comprehensive career guides in the resources section for all areas of the industry, from Major Production/Post Production through to Distribution.

 - Production Base – This is an industry network for people working in film, television and commercial production.
 General careers advice about jobs in this sector.

 Competition for jobs in this sector is high and work experience could be the deciding factor in getting your foot in the door.
 Undertaking work experience is an invaluable way to develop expertise and gain practical skills, all of which will help you demonstrate, in your applications, your motivation and commitment to your chosen area of work.
 Securing experience will also help you gain a broad understanding of the industry as a whole and build your contact network, which is crucial in this industry.
 Remember to use social media when searching for opportunities, as last-minute runner jobs are often posted on Twitter, Facebook and LinkedIn.
+Ensure that you’re following employers of interest to you on social in order to see when these vacancies are advertised.

 Initially, your options for work experience may be voluntary, but as you build your skills and knowledge you will have more opportunity to take on paid positions.
 While taking unpaid work is fine when starting out in film, be wary of working for free for an extended period of time.